History of the Knights Hospitaller in the Levant: The Sixth Crusade

-In 1222, emperor Frederick II sent four ships to Acre to transport John of Brienne, Raoul of Merencourt, the legate Pelagius Galvano and the Grand Masters to Sicily to confer with him concerning his promise to go on Crusade.They embarked for Brindisi in September 1222 and met with the pope in Rome in January 1223.
+In 1222, emperor Frederick II sent four ships to Acre to transport John of Brienne, Raoul of Merencourt, the legate Pelagius Galvano and the Grand Masters to Sicily to confer with him concerning his promise to go on aCrusade.
+They embarked for Brindisi in September 1222 and met with the pope in Rome in January 1223.
 They had an interview with Frederick in Ferentino from 17 February to 26 March 1223, where Frederick committed to leave for the Holy Land in 1225.
 John of Brienne and de Montaigu continued their journey to France and England to ask for royal help, with no perceptible effect.
 Then the two separated, with de Montaigu going on to Bordeaux, returning to headquarters via Armenia.
 On his return to Palestine, he found turmoil and he tried vainly to reconcile the Hospitallers with the Templars.
 In 1228, he persuaded Gregory IX to break the truce holding between Christian and Muslim powers, but refused to serve in the army commanded by the excommunicated Frederick II.

 Guérin de Montaigu died in Palestine in 1228 and was succeeded by Bertrand de Thessy.
 Bertrand's election as Grand Master corresponds to the arrival of Frederick in the Holy Land.
 Frederick had been excommunicated in September 1227 and the pope asked the new Latin patriarch Gérold of Lausanne to promulgate the sentence of excommunication and to direct the three military orders to deny him obedience.
 Bertrand and the Templar Pierre de Montaigu refused to recognize him as king of Jerusalem, despite his marriage to Isabella II of Jerusalem in August 1225.
 Hermann of Salza, unused to disobedience of a German sovereign, fully supported the emperor.